Disney Gingerbread Castle

 First, I had to choose which Disney castle would haunt my dreams for the next two weeks.
 Every Disney park has a different castle.
 In Florida and Tokyo, Cinderella’s castle stands tall and proud at the center.
 In Paris and California, you can find Sleeping Beauty’s adorable pink castle.
 Not so long ago, the same pink castle was also part of the Hong Kong park.
 Now, it’s undergoing a massive renovation that will transform it into a grandiose castle containing elements from all the Disney princesses, just like Shanghai’s “Storybook” castle, which is the largest of them all.

 For my little project I chose the classic Cinderella castle (probably under the influence of LEGO’s model).
 First, I had to explore every corner of the castle.
 Luckily, I managed to find a 3D model of the actual castle online.
 I decided to dedicate most of my time to the front of the castle rather than the back, which is quite intricate.
-I measured each and every part of the castle and sketched them all in Photoshop as separate parts.
+So I measured each and every part of the castle and sketched them all in Photoshop as separate parts.
 I printed the sketches, cut all the pieces, and voila!
 I created all the “LEGO” stencils I needed to build my magical castle.
 (You can print the stencils at the end of this post).

 About 240 pieces… ok, not 4,080 pieces like LEGO’s castle, but this still is going to be a piece of work.
 Such a big project means one thing.
 I need to reassign the gift to someone who’ll appreciate the hard work.
 Instead of giving it to young Najwa, I’ll give it to my mom who’s celebrating her birthday a week after.
 Najwa will get the cheaper 3D Disney castle puzzle she’s been asking for, and everyone will live happily ever after, including me.

 Now, on to the world of baking!
 I started researching edible materials to help me build the castle.
 In this case, gingerbread cookies are perfect.
 I used a recipe that makes hard gingerbread cookies that could serve as building blocks.
 The recipe contains a small amount of liquid and no leavening agents.
 This way the dough keeps its shape during baking.
-If you don’t want to build a sturdy castle, and just want to have soft delicious gingerbread cookies, add 1/2 tsp baking powder, 1/4 tsp baking soda and bake only until the edges begin to brown.
+If you don’t want to build a sturdy castle, and just want to have soft delicious gingerbread cookies, add 1/2 tsp baking powder, 1/4 tsp baking soda, 1 tsp vanilla paste and bake only until the edges begin to brown.
 (Personally I like them on the crunchy side).

 The recipe below is enough for a single standard baking sheet (about 30 x 40 cm).
 You can make as many sheets as you need for the design you desire.
 In order to know how many baking sheets I needed to bake, I arranged all the cutouts on baking sheets and calculated the total: 7 baking sheets for the light-colored dough and 4 baking sheets for the dark-colored dough. **